Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

-Since our method relies on distances between cliques, a key decision for implementation is how to ascertain cliques for a given graph.
-Overall, there are a two key considerations.
-First, we would like to take the number ($K$) and size ($\ell$) of cliques to be as large as possible.
-As $\ell$ increases, the variance of estimates of $\hat D$ decreases.
-The power of the test increases as $K$ increases, since we have more distances between points on the manifold.
-Figure \ref{fig:poweracrossK} from our simulations shows that the as $K$ increases, the power of our tests increase.
+As $\ell$ increases, the variance of estimates of $\hat D$ decreases, and the power of the test increases as $K$ increases, since we have more distances between points on the manifold.
+Figure \ref{fig:poweracrossK} from our simulations shows that as $K$ increases, the power of our tests increase.
 Second, we need cliques that are well-separated on the manifold, but connected in the graph.
-Since we use cliques as ``points'' on the manifold to measure distance, the cliques should not overlap (have nodes in common), otherwise there is not a well-defined distance to measure between them.
-Further, if two cliques are fully disconnected, then the distance between them is not defined.
+Since we use cliques as ``points'' on the manifold to measure distance, the cliques should ideally not have nodes in common, since if two cliques do overlap, its possible these two ``points" on the manifold are close together or even the same point.
+Third, if two cliques have no edges between them, then our estimate of the distance between the two points is $+\infty$, which contains no information about the geometry.

-In practice, our approach is to first select $K$ and $\ell$, given the considerations described above.
-Then, we want to find $K$ cliques, each of size $\ell$, such that these cliques have a small overlap.
-Written formally, our goal is to solve